Danny-sc/determ_workshop/docs/index.md

 ## 0.9310675 0.9645519 0.8112647 0.8390023
 ```

-By forcing the regression hypersurface to be linear, we obtain emulators where the global term is not sufficient to explain the model output on its own.
+By forcing the regression hypersurface to be linear, we obtain emulators where the global term is not always sufficient to explain the model output on its own.
 As a rough guide, $R^2$ values of below $0.9$ indicate that the residuals are playing an important role.
 Let us see what happens if we plot the variance and the implausibility for the linear $I200$ emulator before and after increasing its $\theta$ by a factor of $3$:

 ```r